The Best Oils For The Care Of Your Skin Based On Type And Condition

 It is best, better to opt for the cold-pressed, unrefined oil.

 The process of chemically extracting and refining oils can destroy the phytonutrients that heal, protect, and revitalise your skin.

-Obviously therefore cold-pressed oils are more expensive but it is money well spent for your health and beauty.
+Obviously, therefore, cold-pressed oils are more expensive but it is money well spent on your health and beauty.

 Your skin is well balanced, not too oily and yet not so dry either.
 There is a natural glow, isn't dull and tight feeling.

 With less sebum than normal skin, the result is drier skin to the touch lacking lipids.
 More moisture is required to build a